MAUREEN'S FICTION:

 The Radio Voice of Asbury Park

-Asbury Radio returns Fri., Oct.
-11 at 8 p.m.
-Eastern.
-Listen or watch live at the Asbury Radio Facebook page or catch the replay below when it becomes available.
+Listen to or watch new episodes of Asbury Radio at the Asbury Radio Facebook page or catch the replay below when it becomes available.
 Please e-mail asburyradio@maureennevin.com and let Maureen know what you'd like her to include in the discussion on future shows.
 Replays of the weekly show are available to stream here on demand.

 ON DEMAND REPLAYS: